Real World Testing (RWT)

 Real World Testing (RWT) is one of the conditions and maintenance of certification requirements as part of the 21st Century Cures Act Final Rule for the ONC Health IT Certification Program.
 RWT requires that a health IT developer with specific certified health IT criteria must successfully test the real-world use of the technology for interoperability in the type of settings where the technology would be marketed.

 In support of this requirement, developers must submit RWT plan(s) to its respective ONC-ACB annually in time for the plan(s) to be posted to the Certified Health IT Product List (CHPL) by Dec.
 15 of each year.
-Thereafter, developers have 15 months to then conduct testing and collect results for incorporation into an RWT report that is then reviewed by the ONC-ACB before also being posted to the CHPL by March of the following year.
-The timeline for RWT which begins in 2020 includes an ONC Enforcement Discretion.
+Thereafter, developers have 15 months to then conduct testing and collect results for incorporation into a RWT report that is then reviewed by the ONC-ACB before also being posted to the CHPL by March of the following year.

 - The certified health IT continues to be compliant to the full scope of the certification criteria to which it is certified, including the required technical standards and vocabulary code sets;